TOAST-DOCS/Storage-Object-Storage/en/acl-guide.md

 </details>
 <br/>

-The permit/reject policy concerning HTTP Referers is applied according to the order of input.
-For example, if Referer policy elements allowing `.r:*` are entered after policy elements blocking Referers, Referer blockage policies are ignored.
-On the other hand, if policy elements allowing requests to all are entered first and certain Referers are entered as not allowed to access, all access requests excluding the specified exceptions are allowed.
+The authorize/block access policy concerning HTTP referers is applied according to the order of input.
+For example, if `.r:*` policy elements that authorize access to all users are entered after the referer block policy elements, the referer block policy is ignored.
+On the other hand, if policy elements that authorize access to all users are entered first followed by specific referer block policy elements, all access requests are authorized excluding the access request of set referers.
 <br/>

 <details>
-<summary>An example of a wrong policy setup that ignores blockage of HTTP Referers</summary>
+<summary>Examples of wrong policy settings that disregard the blockage of HTTP referers</summary>

 ```
 $ curl -i -X POST \